8 Ways To Save On Healthcare Costs With A High-Deductible Health Plan

 By investing your HSA funds instead of spending them for eligible medical expenses, you can accumulate a substantial nest egg to help pay for retirement medical expenses.
 However, paying for medical expenses out-of-pocket can seem like a daunting task, especially with a high-deductible health plan (HDHP).

 Here are 8 simple tips to help you save on healthcare costs:

 - Stay healthy.
 The less you have to go to the doctor, the more you save.
 It might seem obvious, but eating well, exercising regularly, and getting enough sleep makes a real difference for your health and your wallet.

 - Tell your doctor/nurse you’re on a high-deductible health plan (HDHP).
 To be eligible for an HSA, you must be enrolled in a HDHP, which typically has higher deductibles than traditional health insurance.
 Always let your doctor/nurse know what plan you’re on and show them your insurance card; that will give them a better idea of how to serve you.

-- Remember preventative care.
-Certain preventative services (like check-ups, regular dental cleanings, immunizations, and more) are free under CDHPs.
-Take advantage of those covered services (and be sure to let your doctor know they’re preventative).
+- Remember preventive care.
+Certain preventive services (like check-ups, regular dental cleanings, immunizations, and more) are free under CDHPs.
+Take advantage of those covered services (and be sure to let your doctor know they’re preventive).

 - Avoid the emergency room.
 When possible, use your primary care physician instead of a trip to the ER.
 An appointment with your regular doctor or urgent care center will be far less costly than an emergency room visit.